EHTJulia/ScatteringOptics.jl/paper/paper.md

 ---
-title: 'ScatteringOptics: An EHT Scattering Framework in the Julia Language'
+title: 'ScatteringOptics.jl: An Interstellar Scattering Framework in the Julia Programming Language'
 tags:
   - Julia
   - Astronomy